• Skip to primary navigation

 Egg yolks

-It'll give a bit of a banana flavour, but since it will cook down with the milk tea, it wouldn't affect the texture too much.
+It'll give a bit of a banana flavour, but since it will cook down with the milk tea, it won't affect the texture too much.
 Make sure you use ripe bananas and remove any strings before mashing.

 How to make boba ice cream